Crabston/grav-skeleton-hadron/pages/03.examples/04.blog/blog.en.md

   url_taxonomy_filters: true
 ---

-# Blog Beispiel
+# Blog Example
-## Beispiel Blog Seite in Hadron
+## Example Blog Page in Hadron

-Dies ist eine Beispiel Blog Seite in Grav.
-Sie zeigt, wie ein Blog aussehen kann und welche Funktionen er bietet.
+This is an example blog page in Grav with Hadron.
+It shows how a blog can look alike and what features it offers.